 Dr Michie is Professor of Innovation & Knowledge Exchange at the University of Oxford, where he is also a Pro-Vice-Chancellor (without portfolio) and President of Kellogg - the University’s most international college.

 From 2004-2008 Jonathan was Director of Birmingham Business School and a member of Council at the University of Birmingham, where he was Professor of Management; from 1997-2004 he held the Sainsbury Chair of Management at Birkbeck, University of London where he was Head of the School of Management & Organisational Psychology.
 From 1992-1997 he was a University Lecturer in Accounting & Finance at the Judge Business School in Cambridge where he was also a Fellow & Director of Studies in Economics at Robinson College and a Research Associate of the ESRC Centre for Business Research.

-Jonathan is a Fellow of the Academy of Social Sciences, on whose Council he serves; Director of the Oxford Centre for Mutual and Employee-owned Business at Kellogg; a member of the Economic Advisory Panel for the Department for Environment, Food and Rural Affairs (Defra); and Chair of Governors at UWC Atlantic College and a member of the United World Colleges (UWC) Council.
+Jonathan is a Fellow of the Academy of Social Sciences; Director of the Oxford Centre for Mutual and Co-owned Business at Kellogg; an 'Interdisciplinary' Panel Member for REF2021; and Chair of the Universities Association for Lifelong Learning.